 The Suspension Rate indicators will be used to measure school quality for all students in Kindergarten through grade twelve.
 For all state indicators, the California Model determines the performance levels based on the distribution of LEA data.
 For this indicator, there are three distributions, one for elementary, one for middle, and one for high schools.
 The same calculation methodology will be used at both the school level and the student group level.
 The calculation formula for "Status" is the number of student suspended divided by the number of students cumulatively enrolled.
 The calculation formula for "Change" is the current year suspension rate minus the prior year suspension rate.
 The "Change" component for the Graduation Rate Indicator and the English Learner Progress Indicator (ELPI) are additional indicators of student success.

 The College/Career Indicator (CCI) is an additional indicator of student success for high schools.
 The SBE is working to adopt performance standards (i.e., five-by-five grid) for the CCI, which will occur prior to the initial year of school identification (see Identification of Schools below) in 2018-19.
-The CCI is designed to include multiple measures in order to value the multiple pathways that student may take to prepare for postsecondary endeavors.
+The CCI is designed to include multiple measures in order to value the multiple pathways that students may take to prepare for postsecondary endeavors.
 For the CCI, "Status" is determined using the current CCI rate, and "Change" is the difference between the current rate and the prior year's rate.
+California will not use the CCI for meaningful differentiation of schools until the SBE establishes a five-by-five grid and submits an amendment to the state ESSA plan reflecting that grid.
+The CDE determined the following measures were valid and reliable measures of college/career readiness and are included in the Fall 2017 California School Dashboard release: Grade 11 CAASPP results in ELA and Mathematics; a-g Completion; Dual Enrollment; Advanced Placement exam; International Baccalaureate exam; and CTE pathway completion.13